Student Consumer Information

 Requirements for Withdrawal, Refund Policy and return of Federal Financial Aid

 The withdrawal page includes everything you'll need to know if you need or want to withdraw from your courses during a semester, including information about deadlines and rules, refund assessment schedules, and the financial aid withdrawal policy.
-More information about Financial Aid may be found on their website.
+More information about Financial Aid may be found on the Office of Financial Aid's website.

 UNC does not utilize an approved lender list.